sriramab/gamamanual/References/ModelLibrary/Toy Models/Epidemiology/Epidemiology SIR (Split in Agents).md

 [//]: # (keyword|statement_equation)
 [//]: # (keyword|statement_\=)
 [//]: # (keyword|statement_solve)
+[//]: # (keyword|concept_equation)
+[//]: # (keyword|concept_math)
 # SIR_split_in_agents

 _Author : hqnghi _

 This model illustrates the possibility to split an equation system into several agents.
 All the equations are solve together thanks to the `simultaneously` facet of the equation statement.
 We also compare the split model with the simple SIR one.

 Code of the model :